Skip to content

 Historysave_conversation, close_conversation, search_history, sync_sessionConversations as living documents, plus full-text search

-Writewrite_vault, execute_vault_opCreate, edit, delete files; run any of ~60 vault operations
+Writewrite_vault, execute_vault_opCreate, edit, delete files.
+Runs vault operations from the plugin's tool registry.

 get_context is meant to be called first in every conversation.
 It returns user profile, memory, behavioral patterns, vault statistics, available skills, and rules.